How are Accommodations Implemented?

-Faculty are strongly encouraged to include a statement on all syllabi and discussing this in the first few days of class, making it clear to students that it is the student’s responsibility and right to initiate the process of receiving accommodations.
-By highlighting the syllabus statement,
+Faculty are strongly encouraged to include a statement on all syllabi and discussing this in the first few days of class, making it clear to students that it is the student’s responsibility and right to initiate the process of receiving accommodations at Macalester:

 “In some circumstances, course design may pose barriers to a student’s ability to access or demonstrate mastery of course content.
 Academic accommodations can be implemented in such circumstances.
 If you think you need an accommodation for a disability, please contact the Disability Services office at your earliest convenience.
 You may schedule an appointment by emailing email@example.com, or calling the Disability Services Office, 651-696-6974.”

 “If you are a student with a disability, please contact the Disability Services office by emailing email@example.com, or calling 651-696-6974 to schedule an appointment to discuss your individual needs.
 It is important to meet with me as early in the semester as possible to discuss accommodations for this course to ensure they can be implemented early on.“

 “In accordance with the Americans with Disabilities Act and Section 504 of the Rehabilitation Act, Macalester College works hard to ensure that all facilities and programs are accessible to all students.
 Accommodations are based on individual need substantiated by appropriate documentation.
-Any students who believe that they may need accommodations based on the impact of a disability should contact the Disability Services office by emailing email@example.com, or by calling 651-696-6974 to schedule an appointment to discuss your individual needs.”
+Any students who believe that they may need accommodations based on the impact of a disability should contact the Disability Services office by emailing firstname.lastname@example.org, or by calling 651-696-6974 to schedule an appointment to discuss your individual needs.
+Students should then follow up with me directly on accommodations for this course.”

 Frequently Asked Questions

 How do I know if a student needs accommodations?
-You will receive notification from Disability Services, but often students may start missing class/not turning in assignments, etc. due to reported health issues or anxiety/depression.
-This is the time to refer a student to Health and Wellness and Disability Services if they are requesting an accommodation outside of extensions, etc that are provided to other students in your class.
+You will receive notification from Disability Services, but sometimes behavior may indicate a need for support (missing excessive class/not turning in assignments, etc).
+A student may also report health issues or anxiety/depression.
+This is the time to refer a student to the Hamre Cente for Health and Wellness and Disability Services if they are requesting accommodation outside of what is provided to other students in your class.